Grab a hen do bargain, amazing packages starting from £50pp Hen Deals >

 When the time comes, you'll go with the couple to a side room to witness the signing.

-If the photographer wants some pre-wedding snaps, find the people and direct them to him/her.
+If the photographer wants some pre-wedding snaps, find the people and direct them to the camera.

 Gather the important attendants and make sure they get to the reception.